OpenTranslationBible/open-bible/en-GB/42.Luke/md/luke-22.md

 ## Luke 22:57

-But he denied it, saying, “Woman, I do not know Him.”
+But he replied, “I do not know Him, woman.”

 ## Luke 22:58